-Fair value hierarchy 31 Dec 2022 31 Dec 2021 EUR k Level 1 Level 2 Level 3 Level 1 Level 2 Level 3 Assets Financial assets 0 0 1,824 0 0 1,824 Other current financial assets 0 0 391 0 0 0 (thereof current receivables from derivative financial instruments) 0 0 391 0 0 0 Equity and liabilities Other non-current financial liabilities 0 0 8,965 0 0 0 (thereof other non-current financial liabilities) 0 0 8,965 0 0 0 Other current financial liabilities 0 318 614 0 63 0 (thereof current liabilities from derivative financial instruments) 0 318 614 0 63 0
+Fair value hierarchy 31 Dec 2023 31 Dec 2022 EUR k Level 1 Level 2 Level 3 Level 1 Level 2 Level 3 Assets Financial assets 0 0 1,824 0 0 1,824 Other current financial assets 0 0 66 0 0 391 (thereof current receivables from derivative financial instruments) 0 0 66 0 0 391 Equity and liabilities Other non-current financial liabilities 0 0 8,468 0 0 8,965 (thereof other non-current financial liabilities) 0 0 8,468 0 0 8,965 Other current financial liabilities 0 121 725 0 318 614 (thereof current liabilities from derivative financial instruments) 0 121 725 0 318 614

-For financial assets, the acquisition cost continues to represent the best estimate of fair value, insofar there were no changes during the period.
+The historical cost of financial assets remains the best estimate of their fair value.
+To this extent, there were no fair value adjustments recorded in the reporting period.
 Derivative financial instruments are measured by external experts using the latest market data and applying customary market methods.

-Other non-current financial liabilities measured at level 3 of the fair value hierarchy of EUR 8,965k (previous year: EUR 0k) consist of liabilities from an earn-out arrangement.
+Other non-current financial liabilities measured at level 3 of the fair value hierarchy of EUR 8,468k (previous year: EUR 8,965k) consist of liabilities from an earn-out arrangement.
 Their fair value is based on a valuation technique that uses their anticipated future results and a risk-free interest rate as inputs.
-For further information, please refer to section A.3 Scope of consolidation.
-The other current financial liabilities of level 2 in the amount of EUR 318 k (prior year: EUR 63 k) relate to forward exchange contracts.
+Other current financial liabilities measured at level 2 of the fair value hierarchy of EUR 121k (previous year: EUR 318k) consist of liabilities from forward exchange contracts.

-Current receivables from derivative financial instruments, measured at level 3 of the fair value hierarchy, of EUR 391k (previous year: EUR 0k) and current liabilities from derivative financial instruments, also measured at level 3 of the fair value hierarchy, of EUR 614k (previous year: EUR 0k) relate to option programs.
+Current receivables from derivative financial instruments, measured at level 3 of the fair value hierarchy, of EUR 66k (previous year: EUR 391k) and current liabilities from derivative financial instruments, also measured at level 3 of the fair value hierarchy, of EUR 725k (previous year: EUR 614k) relate to option programs.
 Their fair values are based on option pricing models that depend on their anticipated payoff and a risk-free interest rate.
-For further information, please refer to section A.3 Scope of consolida-